Is the Marpai Inc. (NASDAQ:MRAI) stock an investment opportunity?

 Sponsored

-Further, it is important to consider MRAI stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.69.MRAI’s price to book ratio for the most recent quarter was 3.11, resulting in an 1.22 price to cash per share for the period.
+Additionally, it is important to take into account MRAI stock ratios, including its price-to-sales ratio, which is 0.79 for the last tewlve months.MRAI’s price to book ratio for the most recent quarter was 2.76, resulting in an 1.40 price to cash per share for the period.

 How does Marpai Inc. (MRAI) stock rate among analysts?
 Buy, sell, or hold?